 Once results of the tests on aquatic toxicity are available, you shall revise the chemical safety assessment as necessary according to Annex I of the REACH Regulation.

 Deadline to submit the requested information in this decision

-The deadline indicated in the draft decision to provide the information requested was 18 months from the date of adoption of the decision for the requested subchronic (90-day) toxicity study and 24 months for all other requests.
+The timeline indicated in the draft decision to provide the information requested is 30 months from the date of adoption of the decision.